Gearing Formula (Table of Contents)

 Equity Ratio = Total Equity / Total Assets

 The formula for debt ratio can be derived by dividing total debt (step 1) by total assets (step 3).
-Mathematically, it is represented as,
+Mathematically, it represents as,

 Debt Ratio = Total Debt / Total Assets